doorfortyfour/TileWorldCreator/docs/Workflow.md

 + `Name`
   The layer name
-+ `Assigned layer`
++ `Blueprint layer`
-  The generation layer it should use for instantiation
+  The blueprint layer it should use for instantiation
 + `Use subdivided map`
 If true, objects will be placed similiar to tiles by using the subdivided map.
 That means for a 1x1 cell it will place 2x2 objects.
 If this is not desired leave it off.